 FAMILIES AS PARTNERS

 Families deserve resources that will allow them to support and inspire children--even the most advanced of children.
 The Full Circle paradigm has no ceiling because children themselves drive the content.
 Highly capable children exist in every demographic and community.
 Even children who have not exhibited "giftedness," when provided with a sufficiently exciting or inspiring environment, may begin to excel and take on traits that people associate with "giftedness."
 The Full Circle framework should be used by families to develop talent, skills, and interests as well as to teach science.
 Science Jen involves parents by asking them to collaborate in regard to what topics, subjects, and content will be most useful and relevant to their children.
 Parents are integral collaborators and partners along with children!
-Even unschoolers will appreciate the open-ended lists of tangential activities spanning many subject-areas intended to excite even those children whose interests currently do not include science. :-)
+Even unschoolers will appreciate the open-ended lists of tangential activities (in the Instructor Manual) spanning many subject-areas intended to excite even those children whose interests currently do not include science.

-INSTRUCTORS CREATE THE LEARNING ENVIRONMENT
+INSTRUCTORS AND STUDENTS COLLABORATIVELY CREATE THE LEARNING ENVIRONMENT

 GROUPS AND SCHOOLS SUPPORT IMPLEMENTATION OF SCIENCE